 In late March 2020, as New Zealand was moving into its first lockdown, the Reserve Bank was concerned that banks’ CFRs could begin to decline, which in turn could cause them to reduce lending to the economy in order to maintain their CFR above the 75 percent minimum requirement.
 On 2 April 2020, the Reserve Bank reduced the minimum CFR requirement from 75 percent to 50 percent to support banks’ lending to the economy during the period of economic uncertainty resulting from the COVID-19 pandemic.
-The Reserve Bank intends to increase the minimum requirement back to 75 percent on 1 January 2022.
+The Reserve Bank increased the minimum requirement back to 75 percent on 1 January 2022.
 The normalisation of the CFR minimum requirement back to 75 percent was made after the Reserve Bank determined, after consulting with banks, that the temporary easing of the CFR minimum requirement to 50 percent in response to the COVID-19 pandemic was no longer necessary.

 Guidelines on liquidity risk management